3. Installation and configuration¶

 Feedback on installation instructions

 In general, the DataLad installation requires Python 3 (see the Find-out-more on the difference between Python 2 and 3 to learn why this is required), Git, and git-annex, and for some functionality 7-Zip.
 The instructions below detail how to install the core DataLad tool and its dependencies on common operating systems.
-They do not cover the various DataLad extension’s that need to be installed separately, if desired.
+They do not cover the various DataLad extensions that need to be installed separately, if desired.

 Python 2, Python 3, what’s the difference?

-DataLad requires Python 3.6, or a more recent version, to be installed on
+DataLad requires Python 3.8, or a more recent version, to be installed on

 your system.
 The easiest way to verify that this is the case is to open a